vape/python-projects/README.md

 - [Change Return Program](https://github.com/vape/python-projects/blob/master/Numbers/07_ChangeCalculator/change.py): The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.

 - [Calculator](https://github.com/vape/python-projects/blob/master/Numbers/09_Calculator/calc.py): A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity.

+- [Unit Converter](https://github.com/vape/python-projects/blob/master/Numbers/10_UnitConverter/converter.py) (temp, currency, volume, mass and more): Converts various units between one another.
+The user enters the type of unit being entered, the type of unit they want to convert to and then the value.
+The program will then make the conversion.